Duration of Auli trip – 4 days

 Clothes to Wear – Checklist

-Well if you are travelling here during winters the temperature goes down to as low as -8° C, thus it is essential to keep all these during that seasons, however, in summers the temperature goes up till 20° C.
+Well if you are travelling here during winters the temperature goes down to as low as -8° C, thus it is essential to keep all these during that seasons, however, in summers the temperature goes up till 20° C. Below, I am providing a checklist that you should take with you in Auli, whether winters or summers.

 - Snow boots/trekking shoes – You can get snow boots and equipment for skiing from the operators only